Allderige History, Family Crest & Coats of Arms

 The surname Allderige was first found in the counties of Sussex, Suffolk, and Surrey, where the Allderige family held a family seat from very early times.
 The family had the Saxon spellings of Alderich, Ealdric, or possibly Aelfric before the Conquest.

 Aldridge is a town in Staffordshire (now the West Midlands) that dates back to the Domesday Book where it was listed as Alrewic and literally means "dwelling or farm among alders" having derived from the Old English word alor + wic.

 The parish was originally in the union of Walsall, in the hundred of Offlow, comprised 7,752 acres and was anciently held by Robert, a tenant of William fitzAnsculf and was worth 15 shillings.

 Important Dates for the Allderige family

 This web page shows only a small excerpt of our Allderige research.
-Another 67 words (5 lines of text) covering the years 1647 and 1710 are included under the topic Early Allderige History in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) covering the years 1647, 1710, 1566 and 1507 are included under the topic Early Allderige History in all our PDF Extended History products and printed products wherever possible.

 Allderige Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Allderige family name include Aldridge, Aldrich, Alderich, Alderidge, Eldrich, Elderidge, Elderich and many more.

 Early Notables of the Allderige family (pre 1700)

 Another 32 words (2 lines of text) are included under the topic Early Allderige Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Allderige family to Ireland

 Some of the Allderige family moved to Ireland, but this topic is not covered in this excerpt.

-Another 71 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.